Highlights

 Let's walk through an example to illustrate its usage:

 Suppose we have a simple Terraform configuration that provisions an AWS EC2 instance and S3 bucket, but one needs to come before the other as log storage requires it.
-To enforce this order of creation, we can use depends_on as shown below:
+To enforce this infrastructure ordering of creation, we can use depends_on as shown below:

 resource "aws_s3_bucket" "my_bucket" {